Larry Hess CPA

 A more understandable reason is that the business in located outside of New Mexico and has customers in New Mexico.

 Or the business is operated by individuals who moved to New Mexico and are not familiar with the GRT.

-It's a common misunderstanding that, if sales are not subject to GRT, they don't need to be reported.
-Such sales are either exempt or deductible.
-Think about it.
-Sales on Schedule C and 1099s include sales that are not subject to GRT as well as sales that are taxable.
-Not reporting all sales will cause the mismatch.
+It's a common misunderstanding that if sales are not subject to GRT they don't need to be reported to the state.
+Sales reported to the IRS on Schedule C and 1099s include sales that are not subject to GRT as well as sales that are taxable.
+The Taxation & Revenue Dept. routinely obtains Schedule C sales and 1099 amounts from the IRS which are then electronically compared with gross receipts reported to the state.
+Not reporting all sales will cause a mismatch and that will lead to an audit.
 What's the solution?
 Simply report all sales and then deduct those that are not taxable.

-Along with the audit letter will be an offer for you to participate in a Managed Audit and avoid penalties and interest.
+Along with the audit letter there will be an offer for you to participate in a Managed Audit and avoid penalties and interest